Preface

 I unchecked the modules that weren’t available (due to compatibility issues with Linux) or irrelevant.
 These modules helped to carve suspicious files or potential things we could look into.

-After running the modules, I was able to retrieve a carved file, f0000008.elf.
+After running the modules, I was able to retrieve a carved file, f0000008.elf

-The .elf file format is:
+file format is:

 Executable and Linkable Format, a common standard file format for executable files, object code, shared libraries, and core dumps.
 When you write C code and compile it, the resulting object files are often in ELF format.